nclarius/pyPL/doc/parser.md

 # Entering file input
 - Each formulas is written on one line.
-- The first formula in the list is interpreted as the conclusion (if applicable).
+- The first formula in the list is interpreted as the conclusion and the others as the premises (if applicable).
 - If a structure and formulas are specified, they are separated by a blank line.
-- Assignments and worlds to evaluate expressions against in model checking are specified by prepending their names to the formula prefixed with `v:` and `w:` respectively and suffixed with ` `.
+- Assignments (first small entry field) and worlds (second small entry field) to evaluate expressions (large entry field) against in model checking are specified by prepending their names to the formula prefixed with `v:` and `w:` respectively and suffixed with ` `.
+Example: `v:v1 w:w0 Love(m,x)`.

 Examples: see the examplary files in `pyPL/input`.

+# Issues

+- If the program is not responding, check the log file `pyPL/pyPL.log` for error messages.
+Please note that tableaus for largish (sets of) formulas may take a couple seconds to compute.
+- If the formula or structure you entered won't update, you probably made a typo.
+Unfortunately there are no error messages telling you what exactly went wrong; you will have to check back with this documentation to see where the issue might be.
+- If no output file opens, the automatic file opening via `xdg-open` probably isn't working on your machine.
+You can find all your output files in `pyPL/output`.
+- If only a `.tex` file and no `.pdf` file is generated in `pyPL/output`, compiling the `.tex` file via `pdflatex` probably went wrong.
+Try to compile the `.tex` file manually to see where the issue is (perhaps a missing package).
+If that doesn't work, select plain text output instead of LaTeX PDF in the settings.